logto-io/logto/packages/connector-twilio-sms/README.md

 ## Get account credentials

 We will need the API credentials to make the connector work.
-Let's begin with the [Twilio console page](https://console.twilio.com/).
+Let's begin from the [Twilio console page](https://console.twilio.com/).

 Click on the _Account_ menu in the top-right corner, then go to the _API keys & tokens_ page to get your `Account SID` and `Auth token`.